bautheac/finRes/README.md

 finRes packages at the time of writing:
 \- [BBGsymbols](https://bautheac.github.io/BBGsymbols/): popular
-Bloomberg tickers and field symbols conviniently packaged for R users.
+Bloomberg tickers and field symbols conveniently packaged for R users.
 \- [fewISOs](https://bautheac.github.io/fewISOs/): a collection of
 financial economics related ISO code datasets conveniently packaged for consumption in R.